Summary

 Specification

-The most important change is in src/hotspot/share/gc/shared/threadLocalAllocBuffer.cpp
+The most important change is in src/hotspot/share/gc/shared/threadLocalAllocBuffer.cpp, shown below.

 Before: